-Paws for Life believes that dogs learn best through positive reinforcement and rewards.
-We strongly disagree with the use of physical or psychological punishment for behavior modification.
+Paws for Life believes that dogs learn best through force-free, fear-free, positive reinforcement and rewards.
+We strongly disagree with and oppose the use of physical or psychological punishment for behavior modification.
 This includes use of electric shock collars, pinch collars, prong collars and physical correction, such as hanging dogs, alpha rolls or any physical challenge.
 Correction of aggression problems requires specialized one-on-one counseling by a trained professional.

 Transportation of Animals